 Other sports are not just an extra.
 Basketball has strong coverage, with major NBA games offering hundreds of markets and also qualifying for Early Payout in some cases.
 You can also bet on boxing and MMA, plus tennis, volleyball, handball, Esports like Dota and Call of Duty, virtual sports, and even specials like politics, so the overall menu is much wider than on most local competitors.

 Customer support feels reasonably accessible for a local brand.
-Supergooal lists a WhatsApp number, phone contacts, an email and a web form, and says its support team is online every day from 09:00 to 23:00.
-When I tested the live-chat button, it did not always respond, so in practice you may rely more on WhatsApp or the form, but at least there are clear local channels, and French is explicitly supported.
+Supergoal lists a WhatsApp number, phone contacts, an email and a web form, and says its support team is online every day from 09:00 to 23:00.
+When I tested the live-chat button, it did not always respond.
+In practice, you may rely more on calling, using WhatsApp or filling the form, but you have clear local channels.
+French is explicitly supported.

 Overall, I see Supergooal as a powerful option for Cameroonian punters who value local ownership, huge football and basketball choice, and a busy promotions calendar.
 The downside is that the bookmaker’s odds margins are higher than on 1xBet and even Premier Bet.
 If you care most about getting the best price on every bet, Supergooal is more of a fun, feature-rich option than a value bookie.